Gabriella Cilmi: 2010–2025: The Sting, All Kings and Queens and The Water EP

 In April 2015, Cilmi announced that she would be performing with her brother Joseph under the name All Kings and Queens, and released the single "Voodoo" in September 2015.
 In 2018, single "Push" was released.

 In June 2019, Cilmi posted a series of Instagram posts, explaining her desire to return to music and that she was in the process of completing new songs.
 On 1 July, Cilmi shared the first teaser for her new single titled "Ruins", which was released on 5 July 2019 with a music video released on 16 July 2019.

 Cilmi announced she would be playing her first solo gig since 2014 at St Pancras New Church in London.
 Cilmi kicked off the promotion of her first new single in six years by appearing on ITV News, London Live and BBC Radio London.
 The track made its debut on BBC Radio 2.

 Cilmi took part in live sessions on BBC Radio 2 and BBC Radio 5 Live.
 She appeared on the James Whale show on Talkradio on 12 August 2019.
 Cilmi released her EP, The Water on 1 November 2019.
 In an interview for the EP, Cilmi stated, "For this EP, I wanted to take things back to basics....When I went back and listened to my favourite records I realised there's no fancy production and the songs weren't written sitting in front of a computer playing a loop back and forward....these were songs that were written prior to being recorded in the studio....We recorded the songs onto my mobile phone into a folder called 'Skeletons' until it was time to go into the studio."

 In 2020 she started Chillin' With Cilmi during the pandemic and she has plans to tour again and celebrated her streaming numbers at the end of 2022, in Europe, UK and Australia.

-In February 2025, Cilmi toured alongside Delta Goodrem and The Corrs on the Australian leg of their tour.
+In February 2025, Cilmi toured alongside Delta Goodrem and the Corrs on the Australian leg of their tour.

+2026-Present: Pure Love

+In February 2026, Cilmi performed as the opening act for Jack Savoretti and Katherine Jenkins, in honor of the War Child charity benefit concert.

+On 24 April 2026, Cilmi released her first music in almost 7 years - "Pure Love" - which will be the lead single for her forthcoming new studio album, which will be released on V2 Records.
+Cilmi described the song as "coming home to yourself".

+Cilmi was a support act for Beverley Knight on her Born To Perform Tour in June 2026.
+On 24 July 2026, Cilmi announced that her fourth studio album, Pure Love, would be released on 9 October 2026.
+The second single from the album, "YRU Hanging Around", was released on the same day, followed by the third single, "Pieces" - which was released on 4 September 2026.
+Cilmi announced a run of gigs across Australia throughout October 2026.